niki-amini-naieni/instantcalibration/README.md

 ## Preparation
 ### 1. Download Dataset

-Please use [the official download link](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1) from the [NeRF repository](https://github.com/bmild/nerf) for downloading the LLFF dataset.
+Please use [this download link](https://drive.google.com/file/d/1o2QEP33C_vxGrpuOKaSclwqsb4EfKnU3/view?usp=sharing) for downloading the LLFF dataset from the [NeRF repository](https://github.com/bmild/nerf).
 Unzip the dataset folder so that your directory looks like the one below.

 ```
 instantcalibration